Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 Moses lowered his hands and nodded.
 "Okay, your point’s made.
 I’m being unreasonable."
 He grumbled a little, but Kevin knew perfectly well that Moses was tough as an old boot in reality.
 Come the morning, once his ego had taken some time for its ears to stop ringing, he’d almost certainly start sending out small tokens of his esteem.
 He was like that.

-"So… we’re re-launching *Creature Of Habit*?"
+"So... we’re re-launching *Creature Of Habit*?"
 Clara asked, enthusiastically.

 Moses sat back and stroked his chin thoughtfully for a minute or two, then nodded.